wp-plugins/calculated-fields-form/README.txt

 5. Lease Calculator

 You can either "**clone**" those calculated forms to complete your own form or create a new calculated form from scratch for your application.

+You can **mix text and numbers** into a field.
+If a field contains a number it will be automatically identified and used for the calculations.
+In addition to that, the checkboxes, radio buttons and drop-down fields can have separately a visual "text" and a hidden "value" linked to each test: the value will be the one used for the calculation.

+The dates are also automatically identified and you can apply operations between them, for example, you can calculate the **number of days between two dates** with a simple operation like "date2-date1" or add some number of days or weeks to a date.
+To display the result as a date again you can use the CDate operator included in the calculator.
+The samples #2 and #4 are practical samples.

+The form processing and payment processing aren't included in this version.
+There are other versions with form processing included and additional features.
+See the FAQ for more information.

 The plugin has two additional (commercial) versions: **Premium** and **Developer**, each of them with its own features: